-Fig.1: Dynamic of foreign trade of Romania, 1991-2010 Source: Romanian Statistical Yearbooks
+Fig.1: Dynamic of foreign trade of Romania, 1991-2010 Source: Romanian Statistical Yearbooks in the picture below data which shown the positive balance in this branch.

 By adding the Gross Domestic Product in the data series, it was drown in the figure below the picture of these elements.